Do you ever hear a sudden loud noise just as you’re falling asleep or waking up, maybe accompanied by a flash of light?

 Exploding head syndrome symptoms

-- The sound of a bomb.
+- The sound of an exploding bomb.

-- The sound of gunshot.
+- The sound of a gunshot.

 - A loud clash of cymbals.

 - The sound of a door slamming.